J.D. Graduation Requirements

 The public service requirement has three main goals: first, to educate students about the attorney's ethical responsibility to provide pro bono legal assistance, particularly to those who would not otherwise have access to the legal system; second, to foster in students a lifelong commitment to public service by providing the opportunity and training vital to the development of such a commitment; and third, to develop students' lawyering skills by providing them with work experience under the supervision of a judge, attorney, or otherwise qualified individual.

-J.D. students must perform at least 50 hours of uncompensated public service legal work, during their second and third year of law school, in a pre-approved course or program, under the supervision of a judge, attorney, or otherwise qualified individual.
+J.D. students must perform at least 50 hours of public service legal work, during their second and third year of law school, in a pre-approved course, program or pro bono project under the supervision of a judge, attorney, or otherwise qualified individual.

 For purposes of satisfying this requirement, public service legal work is defined as: